strongloop/loopback4-example-family-tree/README.md

 npm start
 ```

-## OASGraph
+## OpenAPI-to-GraphQL

-As mentioned before, the purpose of this repository is to demonstrate the capabilities of [OASGraph](https://github.com/strongloop/oasgraph).
+As mentioned before, the purpose of this repository is to demonstrate the capabilities of [OpenAPI-to-GraphQL](https://github.com/ibm/openapi-to-graphql).

-OASGraph can either be used as a [library](https://www.npmjs.com/package/oasgraph) or as a [CLI tool](https://www.npmjs.com/package/oasgraph-cli).
+OpenAPI-to-GraphQL can either be used as a [library](https://www.npmjs.com/package/openapi-to-graphql) or as a [CLI tool](https://www.npmjs.com/package/openapi-to-graphql-cli).
 In the following section, we will describe how this API can be wrapped using the CLI tool.

 ***

 First, install the CLI tool.

 ```
-npm i -g oasgraph-cli
+npm i -g openapi-to-graphql-cli
 ```

 Second, start the Family Tree API.